Mean field limit for disordered diffusions with singular interactions: The nonlinear process and the existence of a continuous-limit

-where the quantity is smaller than $1$ in case of Hypothesis~\ref{it:Pnearest} and smaller that $\cI_{1}(\Psi)$ (using \eqref{eq:discont}) in the case of Hypothesis~\ref{it:powerlawinfd}.
+is smaller than $1$ in case of hypothesis (H1) and smaller that $\cI_{1}(\Psi)$ [using \eqref{eq:discont}] in the case of hypothesis (H2).
 Moreover, thanks to the regularity properties of $\Gamma$ and $c$, equation \eqref{eq:odem} has a unique (strong) solution.